This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Cottage cheese recipes are a perfect low-carb, high-fat choice for anyone following a keto lifestyle, or anyone looking for high protein food options.

-You can easily make Starbucks egg bites in the oven!
-Although they won’t technically be “sous vide” egg bites, they are truly just as delicious and easy to make.
+Although they won’t technically be “sous vide”, these bites are truly just as delicious and easy to make in the oven.
 They turn out just as moist and quick to whip up in just 20 minutes!

 - Preheat your oven to 350°F.